-9.2.2.1 Inductors Selection Procedure
+9.2.2.1 Inductor Selection Procedure

-See application note AN-1197 Selecting Inductors for Buck Converters (SNVA038) for detailed information on inductor selection.
-For a quick-start, see the nomographs provided in Figure 33 to Figure 35.
+For a quick-start, refer to the nomographs provided in Figure 33 to Figure 35.
 To widen the choices to a more general selection of available inductors, the nomographs provide the required inductance and also the energy in the core expressed in microjoules (μ J), as an alternative to just prescribing custom parts.
-The following points must be highlighted:
+The following points need to be highlighted:

 - 1. The energy values shown on the nomographs apply to steady operation at the corresponding x-coordinate (rated maximum load current).
-However under start-up, without soft-start, or a short-circuit on the output, the current in the inductor momentarily and repetitively hits the current limit I{CLIM} of the device, and this current could be much higher than the rated load, I{LOAD}.
-This represents an overload situation, and can cause the inductor to saturate (if it has been designed only to handle the energy of steady operation).
+However under start-up, without soft-start, or a short-circuit on the output, the current in the inductor will momentarily/repetitively hit the current limit I{CLIM} of the device, and this current could be much higher than the rated load, I{LOAD}.
+This represents an overload situation, and can cause the Inductor to saturate (if it has been designed only to handle the energy of steady operation).
 However most types of core structures used for such applications have a large inherent air gap (for example powdered iron types or ferrite rod inductors), and so the inductance does not fall off too sharply under an overload.
 The device is usually able to protect itself by not allowing the current to ever exceed I{CLIM}.
 But if the DC input voltage to the regulator is over 40 V, the current can slew up so fast under core saturation, that the device may not be able to act fast enough to restrict the current.
 The current can then rise without limit till destruction of the device takes place.
-Therefore to ensure reliability, TI recommends, that if the DC input voltage exceeds 40 V, the inductor must always be sized to handle an instantaneous current equal to I{CLIM} without saturating, irrespective of the type of core structure or material. - 2.
+Therefore to ensure reliability, TI recommends that if the DC input voltage exceeds 40 V the inductor must always be sized to handle an instantaneous current equal to I{CLIM} without saturating, irrespective of the type of core structure or material. - 2.
 Use Equation 2 to calculate the energy under steady operation.

-$$e = \frac{1}{2} \times L \times I{PEAK}^2 \mu J$$
+$$e = \frac{1}{2} \times L \times I{PEAK}^{2} \mu J$$

-- L is in μH - I{PEAK} is the peak of the inductor current waveform with the regulator delivering I{LOAD}

-These are the energy values shown in the nomographs.
-See Example 1.

-3. The energy under overload is Equation 3.
+- L is in μH - I{PEAK} is the peak of the inductor current waveform with the regulator delivering I{LOAD} - These are the energy values shown in the nomographs.
+See Example 1. - 3.
+The energy under overload is Equation 3.

-$$e = \frac{1}{2} \times L \times I{CLIM}^2 \mu J$$
+$$e{CLIM} = \frac{1}{2} \times L \times I{CLIM}^2 \mu J$$